What happens next

 In most cases, planning applications are decided within 2 months.

 For unusually large or complex applications the time limit is 4 months.
-For these types of applications, Planning Authorities should offer to enter into a processing agreement with developers which provides certainty and a project managed approach to decision making.
+Planning authorities should offer to enter into a processing agreement with developers.
+This provides certainty and a project managed approach to decision making.

 If the decision takes longer, you can appeal.